 Day 3: Ollantaytambo – Km 104 – Machu Picchu Pueblo (Aguas Calientes)

-After enjoying a full day on the Inca trail and Machu Picchu, you will take the bus down to Aguas Calientes, check-in in at the hotel, have dinner in a local restaurant, and sleep early for the next day.
+After enjoying a full day on the Inca Trail and at Machu Picchu, you’ll take the bus down to Aguas Calientes, check in at the hotel, have dinner in a local restaurant, and get an early night’s rest for the following day.

 • Highest altitude: 2700m / 8858ft